coalfire/make-centos-bootstick/README.md

 [-i ISO] [-u ISO_URL] [-s SPLASH_IMAGE ] [--no-clean] DEVICE
 ```

-Any custom kickstart or syslinux.cfg need to be in your `$PWD`.

 This probably works for and on any RedHat based distro,
 but has only been tested with CentOS 7.